wrenlowe/FinalProject/README.md

 • At least 3 views; at least 2 views should "use" the same data (either sharing or passing the data); persistent meaningful data. -> COMPLETE

-• At least 2 transitions between screens.
+• At least 2 transitions between screens. -> COMPLETE

 • Includes meaningful use of either an app (for example, email, voice recognition, ..) or hardware (gps, accelerometer, ..) from the phone or some Google services(